“Uncle Kaz, is the bathroom occupied?”

 “I can fish.”

 Now Kiryu did have to avert his gaze from Haruka, uncertain if Majima was joking.
-But the man just nodded over to the discarded fishing rod, face contemplating.
+But the man just nodded over to the discarded fishing rod, face full of contemplation.

 “Well, the kids would like to learn it, I’m afraid I’m not a good teacher.”